PHP Timer Countdown.

-Session Timer.
+Session timer.

-//You must call the function session_start() before
+//You must call session_start() first

 session_start();